OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/container-registry/container-registry-webhook.md

 ### <a name="azure-portal"></a>Portal do Azure

-Cada webhook pode ser excluído selecionando-se o webhook e, em seguida, o botão Excluir no Portal do Azure.
+Cada webhook pode ser excluído selecionando webhook hello e botão de exclusão de Olá Olá portal do Azure.

 ### <a name="azure-cli"></a>CLI do Azure